 Caring for Photographs

-Photographs have become so popular in our everyday lives that we often forget these objects are easily damaged by improper handling, storage and exposure to environmental conditions.
-In general terms, a photograph is made up of an emulsion which comprises the light sensitive material that creates the image.
+Photographs, or pictures, have become so popular in our everyday lives that we often forget these objects are easily damaged by improper handling, storage and exposure to environmental conditions.
+In general terms, a photograph, or picture, is made up of an emulsion which comprises the light sensitive material that creates the image.
 This emulsion is on a support which can be made of paper, metal, glass, fabric and even stone.
 Additional elements may include hand-coloring dyes.
 Our team of conservators can restore pictures to get them looking like new again if you happen to have damaged them.
 The list below (and links to the left) give you more information on how to care for your pictures and photographs.

 Because of their sensitivity to light, photographs should only be displayed for short periods of time.
 When they are displayed they should be protected from all direct light and framed in archival materials with UV-protective glass.
 If you wish to display a photograph in less than ideal conditions, it may be a good idea to have a digital reproduction made.
 The reproduction can be kept on display and the original, more fragile photograph can be preserved.